Contributor: Twelve Oaks Recovery Center clinical team member Erica Smith, M.A., NCC

 If you or someone you know has developed a problem with abusing Oxycodone, it is crucial that treatment is received before the consequences of use become fatal.
 There are numerous options for receiving treatment, including inpatient treatment and detoxification, partial hospitalization or intensive outpatient programs, and traditional outpatient counseling.
 Addiction is a scary thing, but it can be overcome.

-Bio: “The Dangers of Snorting Oxycodone” was written by Abilene Behavioral Health clinical team member Erica Smith, M.A., NCC.
+“The Dangers of Snorting Oxycodone” was written by Twelve Oaks Recovery Center clinical team member Erica Smith, M.A., NCC.
 Erica has several years of experience working in the treatment field as a clinical therapist and has her Master’s degree in Clinical Counseling Psychology from the American School of Professional Psychology.